This BLOG On FHA Back To Work Versus NON-QM Mortgages And Pros And Cons Was UPDATED On May 5th, 2019

-- Besides qualifying for credit and income and debt to income ratios, the first thing that a mortgage lender will require is a detailed letter of explanation on the circumstances that initiated the bankruptcy, foreclosure, deed in lieu of foreclosure, or short sale.
+- Besides qualifying for credit and income and debt to income ratios, the first thing lenders required was a detailed letter of explanation on the circumstances that initiated the bankruptcy, foreclosure, deed in lieu of foreclosure, or short sale

-- The only extenuating circumstances allowed and permitted in order to qualify for this program is that the mortgage applicant needed to have been involuntarily our of work through layoff, company down sizing, or the company going out of business.
+- The only extenuating circumstances allowed and permitted in order to qualify for this program is was the applicant needed to have been involuntarily out of work

-- If the mortgage applicant did not get terminated involuntarily and quit their jobs due to rumors that the company was going to lay employees off or that the company was going to shut their doors, they will not qualify.
+- If the applicant did not get terminated involuntarily and quit their jobs due to rumors that the company was going to lay employees off or that the company was going to shut their doors, they would not qualify.

-- A detailed letter of explanation with supporting documents is required to see if the mortgage borrower will qualify for.
+- A detailed letter of explanation with supporting documents was required to see if the borrower qualified

 Extenuating Circumstances That Do Not Apply

-To qualify for this FHA Loan Program that has shortened the waiting period after a bankruptcy and foreclosure, you needed to have been voluntarily terminated from your employment or the company that you have worked for needed to have been shut down or closed their branch operations.
-A termination letter is required or proof that the company shut their operations or went out of business.
+To qualify for this FHA Loan Program that has shortened the waiting period after a bankruptcy and foreclosure, borrowers needed to have been voluntarily terminated from employment.
+Or the company they worked for needed to have been shut down or closed their branch operations.
+A termination letter is required or proof that the company shut its operations or went out of business.

-Unfortunately, those folks with other extenuating circumstances such as divorce, medical issues, and other extenuating circumstances do not qualify.
+Unfortunately, those folks with other extenuating circumstances such as divorce, medical issues, and other extenuating circumstances did not qualify.

 20% Household Income Reduction